Ouyi Zhixu: Influence

 One of Ouyi's main temples of residence was Lingfeng Temple (靈峯寺), located in Anji county, Zhejiang.
 While Ouyi had previously written in his will that he wanted his remains to be burned and scattered in rivers as food for animals, his followers kept some of his bones as relics and placed them in a stupa at Lingfeng temple.
 Today, this temple has been renovated, and it continues to celebrate its ties to master Ouyi.
 In 2007, a new reliquary courtyard and memorial hall for Ouyi were constructed.

 Ouyi Zhixu was very influential on Chinese Pure Land Buddhism.
-Important Pure Land Buddhist figures like Yinguang and Jingkong relied on his Commentary to the Amitabha Sutra and saw it as the definitive commentary to this sutra.
+Important Pure Land Buddhist figures like Yinguang and Jingkong relied on his Commentary to the Amitabha Sutra, seeing it as the definitive commentary to this sutra.
 In the writings of Gukun 古崑 (fl.
 1855-d.
 1892), Ouyi was raised to the status of a patriarch of Pure Land Buddhism, and this status was also promoted by Yinguang.

 Monastics of the Tiantai lineage such as Huiyue also regard him as the Thirty-First Patriarch of the lineage, with his master Youxi Chuandeng, who was a great Tiantai revivalist, being the Thirtieth.

 Ouyi Zhixu's work was influential on many later Chinese Buddhists including modern reformists like Taixu (1889–1947), Yinshun, and Hongyi (1880–1942).
 The modern Chinese Buddhist teacher Sheng Yen (1930–2009) wrote his doctoral dissertation on Ouyi, and considered Ouyi to be one of the greatest modern Buddhist figures (alongside Taixu, Ouyang Jingwu, and Yinshun).

 His prolific writings and popularity with scholars made Ouyi one of the “four great eminent monks of the late Ming period" 明末四大高僧”.

+Ouyi's works became widespread in Japanese Buddhism during the Edo Period, especially after the arrival of the Ming Jiaxing Canon.
+Ouyi had over a hundred commentaries written on his works by Japanese Buddhist monks during the Edo Period.